 Those are the two major things that I would leave folks with as they start to think about employing supplier monitoring in the context of third-party and supply chain management.

 Tom Fox: Brandon and Erika, unfortunately we are near the end of our time.
 I greatly look forward to continuing our conversation down the road.

 About Tom Fox

 Thomas Fox has practiced law in Houston for 30 years.
 He is an Independent Consultant, assisting companies with anti-corruption and anti-bribery compliance and international transaction issues.
 Tom specializes in bring business solutions to compliance problems.
-He was most recently the General Counsel at Drilling Controls, Inc., a worldwide oilfield manufacturing and service company.
+Most recently, he was the General Counsel at Drilling Controls, Inc., a worldwide oilfield manufacturing and service company.
 He was previously division counsel with Halliburton Energy Services, Inc. where he supported Halliburton’s software division and its downhole division.